Gianlucorso/DELL-XPS15-9570/ubuntu-18.04/README.md

   (you may need to register your product at DELL.
 I totally suggest to do that) Downloadable at https://www.dell.com/support/contents/us/en/19/article/product-support/self-support-knowledgebase/software-and-downloads/supportassist

-* Search in the search-bar "My Dell" and launch it.
+* Search in the search-bar `My Dell` and launch it.
   Once opened, click on Support (square on bottom right side of the screen) and run all scanning services.